-This is a big town with all facilities.
-Around Plaza Mayor you'll find shops, cafés, restaurants, pharmacies, banks, Cafétería Compostelana which has a good pilgrim menu.
+Villafranca is a big town with all facilities.
+Around Plaza Mayor, a little off the Camino to the right, you'll find shops, cafés, restaurants, pharmacies, banks, Cafétería Compostelana and Restaurante Sevilla both of which do good food.
 Supermarket Carrefour Express, continue straight through Plaza Mayor, past the very nice park (Jardín de la Alameda), then continue down Calle Luis del Olmo.
+There's another small supermarket on the Camino after the bridge.
 Fiestas La Esperanza 14 September.

 If you'd like to see what it looks like you can download a samples from here the first 20 pages of the Walking Guide to the Camino de Santiago

 For your donation you'll also get a PDF copy of Camino de Santiago Practical Preparation and Background, the definitive guide to preparing for the Camino.
 It's got loads of information about: